 In an effort to capture and preserve the impact of the COVID-19 pandemic on our community, the West Virginia and Regional History Center is asking for volunteers to document their experiences of this extraordinary time.
-The WVRHC is inviting WVU students, faculty, and staff of all campuses and WVU Medicine to submit open and honest personal accounts of their lives during the coronavirus outbreak of 2019/2020.
+The WVRHC is inviting WVU students, faculty, and staff of all campuses and WVU Medicine to submit open and honest personal accounts of their lives during the coronavirus outbreak.
 These accounts, be they diaries, audio recordings, photographs, or scrapbooks, will help future generations understand the effect the pandemic had on our community.
 We will accept physical materials, so don’t let format constrain your creativity!

 In need of some inspiration?
 Check out the following projects:

 Why You Should Start a Coronavirus Diary

 The art, and therapy, of the diary in a time of COVID-19

 Grand Valley State University COVID-19 Journaling Project